-To maintain the solvency of the Insurance Fund, we must adjust insurance premium assessments when appropriate and manage assets to optimize investment returns, while maintaining appropriate liquidity to carry out our mission.
-Congress established a statutory requirement for the Insurance Fund to be maintained at a secure base amount equal to 2 percent of adjusted insured obligations or such other percentage as FCSIC in its sole discretion determines to be actuarially sound.
+To maintain the solvency of the Insurance Fund, we must adjust insurance premium assessments when appropriate and manage assets to optimize investment returns.
+At the same time, we must maintain appropriate liquidity to carry out our mission.
+Congress established a statutory requirement that the Insurance Fund be maintained at a secure base amount equal to 2 percent of adjusted insured obligations or such other percentage as we in our sole discretion determine to be actuarially sound.